FusionAuth/fusionauth-site/site/_posts/2020-04-27-add-more-claims-using-fusionauth.md

 You can add in custom claims based on user data, the time of day or anything else.
 In FusionAuth, you add this data to a JWT with a [lambda](https://fusionauth.io/docs/v1/tech/lambdas/jwt-populate).
 This is JavaScript function which receives the JWT object before it is signed and can modify it.
 Remember way back when we [created the user](https://fusionauth.io/blog/2020/04/28/dot-net-command-line-client) and specified their favorite color as a command line option?
 Well, we're going to send that information down to the ASP.NET Core web application so that it can display that very valuable data.

 A lambda is flexible and can pull from user or registration data.
-You can modify the token by removing attributes, though there are some that are immutable.
+You can modify the token by removing attributes also, though there are some that are immutable.
 Here's the lambda:

 ```javascript
 function populate(jwt, user, registration) {